[NO TITLE FOUND]

 I was also highly impressed by the studio equipment, because I'm a studio buff.
 It was to the point where I started thinking it might be really cool if I mixed some of my next album at Berklee and give kids a shot at mixing it.
 How crazy would it be for a kid to be on a Wyclef album and get engineering credit?

 Also, I haven't laid the string sections yet on my album.
 What if the chart was written by a student from Berklee?
 This is the kind of stuff that excites me about being here.

 A lot of great musicians have used Berklee for a stakeout.
 They come, grab great students, and leave.
 Then the students don't finish their four years here.
-I was thinking, 'What if I have students participate in what I do as a whole as opposed to trying to ?'
+I was thinking, 'What if I have students participate in what I do as a whole as opposed to trying to [lure a student away]?'
 I feel like I could leave a great legacy at Berklee.
-I think it would be cool to record here - really record - so when an artist looks at the credit, it's some engineer who goes to Berklee made the mix.
+I think it would be cool to record here - really record - so when an artist looks at the credit, it's some engineer who goes to Berklee [who] made the mix.

 What's the best part of being a student again?